thefonseca/llms/README.md

-# Summarizers
+# LLMs

-Summarizers is a tool to evaluate of summarization models.
+This is a tool to evaluate of large language models on diverse tasks.
 It implements a common API for traditional encoder-decoder and prompt-based large language models, as well as APIs such as OpenAI and Cohere.

 Currently, these functionalities are available:
-- Summarization prompting and truncation logic
+- Prompting and truncation logic
 - Support for vanilla LLMs ([OPT](https://arxiv.org/abs/2205.01068), [LLaMa](https://github.com/facebookresearch/llama)) and instruction-tuned models ([T0](https://github.com/bigscience-workshop/t-zero), [Alpaca](https://github.com/tatsu-lab/stanford_alpaca))
 - Evaluation based on [🤗 Datasets](https://github.com/huggingface/datasets) or CSV files
 - Memoization: inference outputs are cached on disk